mdozmorov/MDnotes/Misc_notes.md

 - The Engauge Digitizer tool accepts image files (like PNG, JPEG and TIFF) containing graphs, and recovers the data points from those graphs. http://markummitchell.github.io/engauge-digitizer/

+- Medical image analysis framework merging ANTsR and deep learning.
+A collection of deep learning architectures ported to the R language and tools for basic medical image processing.
+Based on keras and tensorflow with cross-compatibility with our python analog ANTsPyNet. https://github.com/ANTsX/ANTsRNet

 ## Teaching